- From Short Trips to Traveling the World & Living Abroad -

 Paradores are some of the most unique hotels in Spain.
 Can you picture yourself sleeping in a Spanish fortress, a monastery, or a castle?

-Plus the Paradores tend to be located in places that are well worth visiting.
+On top of that the Paradores tend to be located in places that are well worth visiting.

 And of course, they make perfect places to stay for a romantic getaway in Spain.